 The next step in the hydro dipping process is applying the appropriate base coat.
 We supply the colour we recommend with your film if there is one.
 If the film has transparent parts in then you will be supplied with the paint colour you have chosen.
 The paint we supply in our aerosol cans is Kapci scheme automotive base coat paint.
 This is high quality paint which works well with the primer and our films and performs well out of an aerosol can.
 As with the primer, avoid applying too much in one go.
 Build up with small coats to begin with, allowing ten minute drying intervals between coats.
 Allow the part to fully dry for 30 minutes before moving onto the next step of the hydro dipping process.

 HYDRO DIPPING STEP 4: DIP

 This is without a doubt our favourite part of the hydro dipping process.
-The item is now nearly ready to be hydro dipped in your hydro dipping film pattern. use the masking tape provided to “back tape” the edge of you item.
+The item is now nearly ready to be hydro dipped in your hydro dipping film pattern. use the masking tape provided to “back tape” the edge of your item.
 Leave the tape overlapping over the edge of the item.
 This means that when the film breaks away during the dip it will break on the tape so any problems occur on the tape and not the edge of your item.

 HYDRO DIPPING STEP 5: CLEAR COAT

 The end is in sight.
 After rinsing your hydro dipped item and leaving to air dry you can apply the clear coat.
 Again, shake the aerosol can provided vigorously for 2-3 minutes.
 It is very important to apply very small dust coats of lacquer over the print to begin with.
-Applying a wet coat immediately can cause the lacquer to react with the print and make it distort.
+Applying a wet coat immediately can cause the lacquer and solvent propellant in the can to react with the print and make it distort.
 Apply a very light dust coat and leave to dry for 15 minutes.
 Then apply another light coat and leave to dry for 15 minutes.
 Now you can start building up heavier coats leading to a final wet coat to create a smooth gloss finish.